patrikja/SWEET/README.md

 Public repository for the Computer Science and Engineer (CSE) department SWEET group.

-The CSE department is shared between Chalmers universiy of technology (Chalmers) and University of Gotheburg (UGOT).
+The CSE department is shared between Chalmers university of technology (Chalmers) and University of Gothenburg (UGOT).

 ## SWEET = MAJ